DevLoversTeam/golang-interview-questions/README.en.md

 Isolation levels determine how "visible" the changes of parallel transactions are to each other.
-The higher the level of isolation, the fewer anomalies, but usually at a higher cost in performance and competitiveness.
+The higher the level of isolation, the fewer anomalies, but usually at a higher cost in performance and concurrency.

 #### Classic isolation levels (SQL):